 Federated Kaufmann Large Cap Fund (A) KLCAX

-The stock market had strong performance for the entire first quarter of 2013.
-Large-cap companies underperformed mid-cap and small-cap companies on a relative basis.
-The S&P 500 Index returned 10.6% versus the Russell Midcap® Index, representing mid cap stocks, which returned 13.0%, and the Russell 2000® Index returned 12.4%.
-In terms of investment style, value stocks in the Russell 1000® Index outperformed growth stocks by 2.8% during the quarter.
-The best-performing Russell 1000 Growth sectors were Health Care up 15.2%, Utilities up 14.7%, and Energy up 13.5%.
-Laggard sectors during the quarter were Information Technology up 2.4%, Materials up 6.7%, and Financials up 10.7%.
+The stock market performance was strong during the third quarter.
+Large-cap stocks underperformed mid-cap stocks and small-cap stocks on a relative basis.
+The S&P 500 Index gained 5.24% versus the Russell Midcap Index, representing mid-cap stocks, which returned 7.70%, and the Russell 2000 Index returned 10.21%.
+In terms of investment style, growth stocks in the Russell 1000 Index outperformed value stocks by 4.17% during the quarter.
+The best-performing Russell 1000 Growth sectors were Energy up 15.5%, Utilities up 13.4% and Health Care up 10.7%.
+Laggard sectors during the quarter were Telecom Services down 3.9%, Consumer Staples up 0.7%, and Financials up 3.7%.

-During the first quarter, central banks around the world kept interest rates relatively low and continued bond purchase programs in order to continue to provide economic stimulus.
-The major economies of the U.S., China, and Japan all registered modest but positive economic growth while the troubled eurozone continued to struggle amid negative GDP growth and high unemployment reaching 12%.
-The U.S. dollar was essentially flat versus the euro but the yen declined significantly versus the dollar due to accelerated attempts to re-inflate the Japanese economy.
-Macroeconomic concerns still dominated the global news headlines.
-Valuations of many companies have increased from depressed levels of 2008/2009; however numerous opportunities for attractive growth stocks are still evident in the market.
-Clearly global economic risks still remain, however, the earnings of many of the portfolio’s holdings still remain strong and profit margins remain at historically high levels.
+During the third quarter, the global economic picture was mixed.
+Positive news on the unemployment rate in the U.S. was offset by mixed economic indicators from both the European and Chinese economies.
+Japan highlighted continued progress on their economy due to aggressive quantitative easing and fiscal stimulus.
+Central banks around the world kept interest rates very low and continued quantitative easing in order to continue to provide unprecedented economic stimulus.
+The U.S. dollar strengthened versus the euro but the yen weakened slightly versus the dollar.
+Macroeconomic concerns still dominated the global headlines with the U.S. debt ceiling debates, Fed tapering discussions, the eurozone economic malaise, and China slowing news articles abound.
+Valuations of many companies have increased significantly from depressed levels of 2008/2009, however numerous opportunities for attractive stocks are still evident in the market.
+Clearly global economic risks still remain, however, the earnings of many of our portfolio holdings still remain strong and profit margins remain at historically high level.